40net-cloud/fortinet-gcp-solutions/howto-tf.md

 1. using a service account key - this is the method to use when terraform deployment is automated and not triggered manually by a human

 ### Temporary access token
-The easiest way to deploy manually from a shell where Google Cloud SDN (gcloud) is installed is to use the same authentication method as gcloud itself.
+The easiest way to deploy manually from a shell where Google Cloud SDN CLI (gcloud) is installed is to use the same authentication method as gcloud itself.

 Start by making sure you are logged in:
 ```